Carol Cram at Pratto del Valle in Prato

 Overview

 So why was I in Padua for a week, instead of Venice, its more famous neighbor?
 First, I’ve visited and stayed in Venice several times and felt it was time to explore more of the Veneto.
-Second, my husband Gregg (who is an artist) had an exhibition in Padua.
+Second, my husband Gregg Simpson (who is an artist) had an exhibition in Padua.

 On the upside, late November is also the time of the Chocolate Festival where dozens of booths groaning with all kinds of chocolate confections lined the piazzas in the center of Padua.
 Needless to say, we sampled our fair share.